 Follow and contact Thomas Crouzier:

 Biography.
-Dr. Crouzier is a researcher, experienced in the fields of biomaterials and biopolymers.
-He has moved back and forth between his home country of France and the United states.
-His last experience involves a 3-year postdoc at MIT (Cambridge, MA, USA) where he was a Marie Curie Fellow.
-He is now a group leader at the Royal Institute of Technology, KTH (Stockholm Sweden) where he works on biopolymer-based materials for biomedical applications (group website biopolymersforlife.org).
-A passion for new technologies and science policy has led Dr. Crouzier to start this blog about new online tools that are revolutionizing the way science is done in academia.
-He writes to promote the use of these new tools and project researchers into the 21st century.
+My name is Thomas Crouzier.
+I am a researcher, experienced in the fields of biomaterials and biopolymers.
+I have moved back and forth between my home country of France and the United States My last experience involves a 3-year postdoc at MIT (Cambridge, MA, USA) where he was a Marie Curie Fellow.
+I am now a group leader at the Royal Institute of Technology, KTH (Stockholm Sweden) where I work on biopolymer-based materials for biomedical applications (group website biopolymersforlife.org).
+A passion for new technologies and science policy has led me to start this blog about new online tools that are revolutionizing the way science is done in academia.
+I write to promote the use of these new tools and project researchers into the 21st century.

 - Reading designed by Adrijan Karavdic from the Noun Project